Why is my baby yellow? - neonatal jaundice.

 - There seems to be a protein in breastmilk which keeps bilirubin levels high enough to cause jaundice but not high enough to cause harm.

-- In the early days after birth, before the breast milk 'comes in' the baby may be getting less fluid and fewer calories than in a bottle fed baby (this is not harmful) slowing down the elimination of bilirubin.
+- In the early days after birth, before the breast milk 'comes in' the baby may be getting less fluid and fewer calories than a bottle fed baby (this is not harmful) slowing down the elimination of bilirubin.

 - In some babies, especially premature babies, or ones who are sick for some other reason (eg they have an infection), the bilirubin level goes higher.